ExistentialEnso/enso-lists/non-fiction.md

 ## History

+### *Guns, Germs, and Steel* by Jared Diamond

+A good materialistic analysis of the development of human societies that examines the role of pathogens and animal husbandry.

 ### *A People's History of the United States* by Howard Zinn

 An examination of how the United States was driven by exploitation and manipulation, and how groups have struggled against that.